alkgeopa/extendt2-docs/src/content/docs/getting-started/welcome.md

 ---
 title: Welcome
-description: Guide on how to use the Exten(DT)² platform documentation
+description: Guide on how to use the Exten(DT)² platform's documentation
 ---

 The Exten(DT)² platform is an ecosystem of diverse web-based learning environments and